 You can practice the basic kegel in a variety of positions, including sitting, on your hands and knees, or standing.
 Lying on your back is a great place to start because your whole body can rest — and your pelvic floor muscles can practice the movement without the weight of your organs bearing down on them.

-How to kegel:
+How to do a basic kegel:

 - Start by lying on your back in a comfortable position.